 Brewer's Yeast & Garlic: Add to the mother's food to stimulate her appetite after whelping, giving her the calories necessary to produce enough quality milk.

-Nursing Kit: Great tool for giving milk replacer to puppies or kittens when they need supplements within the first 4 weeks.
+Nursing Kit: Great tool for giving milk replacer to puppies or kittens when they need supplements within the first four weeks.

-Whelping Pad: This liner is washable and can be removed, cleaned, and returned to the whelping box.
-Most wash it at 1 week and weekly until weaned.
+Breeder's Edge® Repeat Pad: This liner is washable and can be removed, cleaned, and returned to the whelping box.
+Most wash it at one week and weekly until weaned.
 You can wash often, but do not disturb the litter too much the first week after they are on the ground.
 Mom will keep it clean, but there will be some amniotic fluid on the material.

 Chlorhexidine Solution: Use to disinfect around the litter and on the whelping box.
 It keeps infection and fungal numbers down.
 Also good for cleaning mom if needed or on a baby that needs to be cleaned up.

 Latex Gloves: People say it is optional, but you need to cover up to protect mom from your skin bacteria!
 They can be worn to examine mom if a baby is in the canal or if you are drying off a puppy and getting the membranes off.
 When the fast work of a new baby is over, you just strip them off and toss them.

 Umbilical Clamps: These new products are plastic clamps that clamp on the umbilical easily and stop the leaking of blood while baby is sealing the umbilical vessels.
 The clamps crimp the cord and stop umbilical infection from getting into the baby.
 They are a real lifesaver on newborn puppies.